-target_tol [{float, tuple, list}, optional] Target tolerance of the evolution.
+[float, tuple, list, [optional]] Target tolerance of the evolution.
 The evolution will compute trajectories until the error on the expectation values is lower than this tolerance.
 The maximum number of trajectories employed is given by ntraj.
 The error is computed using jackknife resampling. target_tol can be an absolute tolerance or a pair of absolute and relative tolerance, in that order.
 Lastly, it can be a list of pairs of (atol, rtol) for each e_ops.

-timeout [float [optional]] Maximum time for the evolution in second.
+[float, [optional]] Maximum time for the evolution in second.
 When reached, no more trajectories will be computed.
-Overwrite the option of the same name.

-results [qutip.solver.Result] Object storing all results from the simulation.
+[qutip.solver.McResult] Object storing all results from the simulation.
 Which results is saved depends on the presence of e_ops and the options used. collapse and photocurrent is available to Monte Carlo simulation results.